Signature Programs Support

 In addition to individual gifts, several volunteer organizations support specific areas of the School.
 The Athletics Boosters and Arts Boosters provide funding to the School’s athletic programs and arts programs, respectively, and the biennial Auction contributes to faculty professional development.
 Our programs thrive because of these organizations, and we thank the volunteers who invest their energy to making the School better.

-If you are interested in supporting a specific need at St. Anne’s-Belfield School, please contact Bruce Cauthen, director of donor relations and annual giving, at firstname.lastname@example.org to discuss your gift.
+If you are interested in supporting a specific need at St. Anne’s-Belfield School, please contact Bruce Cauthen, director of leadership giving and donor relations, at firstname.lastname@example.org to discuss your gift.
 The School is happy to accept gifts which address predetermined needs but cannot accept donations which support interests outside its funding priorities.